awslabs/chorus/docs/src/app/page.md

 Chorus provides a comprehensive framework focused on solving the collaboration problem, enabling developers to prototype and perfect multi-agent solutions with maximum flexibility for agent autonomy and behavior.

-### Flexible Collaboration Mechanisms
+### Scaling up fully distributed multi-agent collaboration

-Developers and researchers can prototype customized collaboration mechanisms using Chorus.
-They can leverage built-in collaboration utilities such as shared storage, scratchpads, agent recruiting, voting mechanisms, or customize the collaboration logic.
+Developers and researchers can prototype various collaboration mechanisms using Chorus with all agents running in a fully distributed manner.

 ```python
 # Example: Creating a collaborative agent team